 Qualifying Exam: The candidate needs to have passed 10+2 or an equivalent exam with minimum 50% marks in aggregate (40% for SC and ST candidates) in Physics, Chemistry and Mathematics.

-Anna University will release the application form of TNEA 2019 separately for home quota seats and other state quota seats.
-TNEA 2019 Application form for home quota seats will open tentatively in the 1st week of May 2019.
-Eligible candidates will have to fill the application form online, using correct and verifiable date and submit it before the last; applications received after last date won’t be considered.
+DoTE, Tamil Nadu had released the application form of TNEA 2019 on May 2.
+Eligible candidates could fill the application form online, using correct and verifiable date and submit it before the last; applications received after last date were not considered.

 How to fill the TNEA 2019 application form

-Registration – The candidate will have to register using valid email id and mobile number.
-The candidate in this step will also have to enter details pertaining nativity, religion, and communication, etc.
+Registration – The candidate had to register using valid email id and mobile number.
+The candidate in this step also had to enter details pertaining nativity, religion, and communication, etc.

-Payment of application fee – The application fee is Rs.
+Payment of application fee – The application fee was Rs.
 500 for open, and Rs.
 250 for SC, ST and SCA candidates from Tamil Nadu.
-The fee can be paid either online or offline (demand draft).
+The fee could be paid either online or offline (demand draft).

-Filling of personal details – In this step information related to category, nationality, and also scholarships, etc. have to be entered.
+Filling of personal details – In this step information related to category, nationality, and also scholarships, etc. had to be entered.

-Filling of academic information – The candidate has to enter class 10 and 10+2 marks, qualifying exam, board, etc.
+Filling of academic information – The candidate had to enter class 10 and 10+2 marks, qualifying exam, board, etc.

-Submit the application form – The candidate has to finally check the application is complete in all respects before submitting it.
+Submit the application form – The candidate had to finally check if the application was complete in all respects before submitting it.

 The participating institutes of TNEA 2019 are the 563 institutes that will offer admission to candidates post counselling and seat allotment.
 The TNEA 2019 participating institutes have a combined seat capacity of around 1.5 lakhs.
 Listed below are some of top participating institutes of TNEA 2019.